dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding.md

     return vocab.to_tokens(indices[1:])
 ```

-Let us find the 5 most similar words of 'baby' from the vocabulary (size:
+Let us find the 5 most similar words to 'baby' from the vocabulary (size:
 400,000 words).

 ```{.python .input}
 get_knn(vocab, 5, 'baby')
 ```

-We can verify the cosine similarity of vectors of 'baby' and 'babies'.
+We can verify the cosine similarity of the vectors of 'baby' and 'babies'.

 ```{.python .input}
 cos_sim(vocab.embedding['baby'], vocab.embedding['babies'])
 ```

-Let us find the 5 most similar words of 'computers' from the vocabulary.
+Let us find the 5 most similar words to 'computers' from the vocabulary.

 ```{.python .input}
 get_knn(vocab, 5, 'computers')
 ```

-Let us find the 5 most similar words of 'run' from the vocabulary.
+Let us find the 5 most similar words to 'run' from the given vocabulary.

 ```{.python .input}
 get_knn(vocab, 5, 'run')
 ```

-Let us find the 5 most similar words of 'beautiful' from the vocabulary.
+Let us find the 5 most similar words to 'beautiful' from the vocabulary.

 ```{.python .input}
 get_knn(vocab, 5, 'beautiful')